DaBaconKing/baconbirdheadv2/README.md

 # 🥓 BaconGames
 BaconGames, a simple little games site for school.
-If the main url is blocked, its simple to fork and host yourself.
+If the main url is blocked, its simple to host yourself.

 ## 📜 Instructions for self hosting.
 Instructions for hosting this yourself.